kyle-sutherland/kylescripts/README.md

 ## What's Inside

 Each script is unique and aims to simplify or automate everyday tasks.
 Feel free to explore and adapt them for your own use.
 I’ll try to keep everything well-organized and documented, so don’t hesitate to dive in.
+Pay attention to the shebang at the top of each script!
+I wrote most of these when I still used bash, and bash scripts are still my default but some of them will only work in zsh.

 ## Repository Organization